LooseLab/minotourapp/README.md

 ```

 Use the following commands to build and start docker services
-- <!-- Use docker-compose up web to fire up the web server if celere is not running -->-
+- <!-- Use 'docker-compose up web' if celere is not running -->-

 ```bash
 docker-compose build